Shape Memory Medical

 Venture Round in 2014

-Focal Therapeutics, Inc. is a medical device company based in Aliso Viejo, California, established in 2007.
-The company specializes in the development and manufacture of the BioZorb tissue marker, an innovative implantable device designed to provide three-dimensional radiographic marking of surgical sites, particularly in breast surgery.
-BioZorb is placed by surgeons at the time of tissue removal, helping to accurately delineate the excision site for subsequent medical procedures, treatment planning, and follow-up imaging.
-The device's unique design assists surgeons, radiation oncologists, and other clinicians in identifying surgical sites, which is essential for effective patient care.
-Focal Therapeutics operates as a subsidiary of Hologic, Inc., and its leadership team possesses extensive experience in the medical device sector, particularly in breast cancer care.
+Focal Therapeutics, Inc. is a medical device company based in Aliso Viejo, California, founded in 2007.
+The company specializes in the development, manufacturing, and marketing of the BioZorb tissue marker, an innovative, implantable bioabsorbable device designed to provide three-dimensional radiographic marking of soft tissue sites.
+Primarily aimed at breast cancer surgery, the BioZorb marker is placed by surgeons at the time of tissue removal, enhancing the identification of surgical sites for subsequent medical procedures and imaging.
+This device holds significant clinical utility for surgeons and radiation oncologists by aiding in treatment planning, patient positioning during radiation therapy, and long-term follow-up care.
+Focal Therapeutics operates with a leadership team experienced in the medical device sector, particularly in breast cancer care, and serves a targeted audience of healthcare professionals involved in the treatment of breast cancer patients.
+As of October 2018, Focal Therapeutics operates as a subsidiary of Hologic, Inc.

 Nanostim